SWING - Overview

 Controller takes the input from the user on the view and reflects the changes in Component's data.

-Swing component have Model as a seperate element and View and Controller part are clubbed in User Interface elements.
-Using this way, Swing has pluggable look-and-feel architecture.
+Swing component has Model as a seperate element, while the View and Controller part are clubbed in the User Interface elements.
+Because of which, Swing has a pluggable look-and-feel architecture.

-Light Weight - Swing component are independent of native Operating System's API as Swing API controls are rendered mostly using pure JAVA code instead of underlying operating system calls.
+Light Weight − Swing components are independent of native Operating System's API as Swing API controls are rendered mostly using pure JAVA code instead of underlying operating system calls.

-Rich controls - Swing provides a rich set of advanced controls like Tree, TabbedPane, slider, colorpicker, table controls
+Rich Controls − Swing provides a rich set of advanced controls like Tree, TabbedPane, slider, colorpicker, and table controls.

 Highly Customizable − Swing controls can be customized in a very easy way as visual apperance is independent of internal representation.

 Pluggable look-and-feel − SWING based GUI Application look and feel can be changed at run-time, based on available values.